-Croasdale House Farm, is a 980ha Beef & Sheep Hill farm, near Slaidburn in the Forest of Bowland.
-It is part of the United Utilities Bowland estate, and is farmed by tenants Malcolm and Marty Handley along with their family.
+Croasdale House Farm, is a 980 ha Beef & Sheep hill farm near Slaidburn in the Forest of Bowland.
+It is part of the United Utilities Bowland Estate, and is farmed by tenants Malcolm and Marty Handley along with their son Mick.
 They took on the tenancy in 1990, having lived and worked at Croasdale since 1983.

-Malcolm is a firm believer in the fact that farming for the environment can go hand in hand with a commercially run farm business, and is more than happy to show anyone who's interested exactly what has been achieved over the last 10 years, formally under Countryside Stewardship and now Natural England's Environmental Stewardship Schemes, which cease on farm in May 2017
+Malcolm is a firm believer in the fact that farming for the environment can go hand in hand with a commercially run farm business, and is more than happy to show anyone who's interested exactly what has been achieved over the last 16 years under Natural England's Environmental Stewardship Schemes, which cease on farm in May 2017

 There are four footpaths that go through the farm,some harder walking than others!